locdaot/30days-of-ISTQBv4/Day-1-Fundamentals-Of-Testing.md

-Fundamental of Testing consists 5 main of learning objects
+Fundamentals of Testing consists 5 main of learning objects

 1.1.What is Testing?
 Software testing is a set of activities to discover defects and evaluate the quality of software artifacts /ˈɑːrtɪfækt/